 I have the right to be informed about the stored personal data concerning my child (Art.
 15 DS-GVO).
-If I discover that incorrect personal data of my child is being processed, I can demand correction (Art.
+If I discover that incorrect personal data of my child are being processed, I can demand correction (Art.
 16 DS-GVO).

-I have the right to demand the deletion of personal data if certain reasons for deletion exist.
+I have the right to demand the deletion of my child's personal data if certain reasons for deletion exist.
 This is the case, for example, if the personal data are no longer necessary for the purpose for which they were originally collected or processed, or if I revoke my consent and there is no other legal basis for the processing (Art.
 17 DS-GVO).
 Furthermore, I have the right to limit the processing of my child's personal data (Art.
 18 DS-GVO), to data transferability (Art.
 20 DS-GVO) and a general right of objection (Art.
 21 DS-GVO).

-Data controller:Christian Kratz, MDPediatric Hematology and Oncology, OE 6780Carl-Neuberg-Straße 130625 HannoverGermany If I have any questions or if I have the opinion that the processing of my child's personal data is not lawful, I have the option of contacting the MHH data protection officer: Datenschutzbeauftragte der MHH OE 0007 Carl-Neuberg-Straße 1 30625 Hannover Germany I have the right to complain at the supervisory authority if I believe that the processing of my child's personal data is not lawful.
-The address of the supervisory authority responsible for the MHH is:
+Data controller: Christian Kratz, MD

+Pediatric Hematology and Oncology, OE 6780

+Carl-Neuberg-Straße 1

+30625 Hannover